-1.7 The stick used by competitors to signal their dogs shall not be more then 60cms long and without flaps or attachments.
+1.7 Any stick used by competitors shall be solid and not be more than 46cms long and without flaps.

 1.8 Any competitor who handles their dog during a trial shall be disqualified, unless permission has been granted beforehand by the judge.